Rescue on Fractalus!: Development

 On July 3, Warner Communications sold all assets of the Consumer Division of Atari, Inc. to Jack Tramiel, and the agreement with Lucasfilm fell through.
 On the Winter Consumer Electronics Show on January 5–8, 1985, with both Rescue on Fractalus! and Ballblazer not yet being released on any platform, Epyx became a distributor for both games, which would be released in disk format for the Atari 8-bit and Commodore 64 computers.
 The Atari 5200 versions were not part of the distribution deal.
-By August 1985 the games have been finally released to the market.
+Epyx finally published the Atari 8-bit versions of both games by May 1985, and the Commodore 64 version of Rescue by August of that year.

 Besides the Atari 8-bit and Commodore 64 computers, Rescue on Fractalus was ported to the Apple II and TRS-80 Color Computer; and to Amstrad CPC and ZX Spectrum computers by Activision, who published the game in Europe.
 While the IBM PC port announced in 1984 never materialized, Tramiel's Atari Corporation eventually released the Atari 5200 cartridge version in limited quantities in late 1986, manufactured from the stock inherited from the July 1984 buyout of Atari, Inc.; and the cartridge version for the Atari 8-bit computers in December 1987, packaged for their new XE Game System.

-The Atari 7800 version was ultimately cancelled before the game was completed.
+The Atari 7800 version was cancelled before the game was completed.
 In 2004, an unfinished prototype was found in the possession of its original programmers, with a significant amount of gameplay elements not implemented.

 Reception

 Computer Gaming World stated that Fractalus and Ballblazer "are slightly weak in the finer points of game design, but ... set a new standard for arcade-style games that will set out future expectations".
 In 1996, the magazine named Rescue on Fractalus! the 82nd best game ever, with the editors remarking that "many keep old computers around just to play it".
 Commodore User thought the game was "nothing special" and said it "provides reasonable, if unchanging, gameplay with a good flight simulator, but it lacks something, probably a proper identity".
 Zzap!64 were impressed by the game, awarding it a score of 91%.
 They said that it was an excellent shoot-em-up.
+Ahoy! praised the graphics and advised fans to also play Koronis Rift.